-Each door has a lock tab on the top.
-Push the tab down to lock the door and pull it up to unlock.
+Each door has a lock tab next to the inside door handle.
+Push the tab in to lock the door and pull it out to unlock.

-To lock any passenger's door when getting out of the car, push the lock tab down and close the door.
-To lock the driver's door, pull the outside door handle and push the lock tab down.
-Release the handle then close the door.
+To lock the passenger's door when getting out of the car, push the lock tab in and close the door.
+To lock the driver's door, pull the door handle and push the lock tab in.
+Release the handle, then close the door.

-The front doors can be locked and unlocked from the outside with the key.
+The doors can also be locked and unlocked from the outside with the key.